hyeonukim/CodeTest/README.md

 2. After editing the code like the other UI scripts, I add '- game_jump' inside the game_interface/interface.otmod file

-These things should've created something but unfortunately nothing was showing up in the client, even when I tried it out with other existing examples, and folders.
+These things should've created something but unfortunately nothing was showing up in the client, even when I tried it out with other existing examples, and folders (such as game_skill, game_minimap).